Optimizing the $\theta_{23}$ octant search in long baseline neutrino experiments: Results

 The $\nu_\mu/(\nu_\mu+\bar{\nu}_\mu)$ ratio in Fig.~\ref{fig_2} is defined as the fraction at which the experiment runs in neutrino mode.
 The sum of the two running times is fixed at 10 years.
 For example, the experiment operates all 10 years in antineutrino mode when $\nu_\mu/(\nu_\mu+\bar{\nu}_\mu) = 0$ and in neutrino mode when $\nu_\mu/(\nu_\mu+\bar{\nu}_\mu) = 1$.
 Conversely, the fraction of the antineutrino mode is given by $1-\nu_\mu/(\nu_\mu+\bar{\nu}_\mu)$.

 The immediate result of Fig.~\ref{fig_2} is that the sensitivity to the $\theta_{23}$ octant improves monotonously in the case of NH and declines in the case of IH as the running time in neutrino mode is increased.
-Thus the best octant sensitivity is achieved in the NH case by maximizing the $\nu_\mu$ run time and in the IH case by maximizing the $\bar{\nu_\mu}$ run time.
+Thus the best octant sensitivity is achieved in the NH case by maximizing the $\nu_\mu$ runtime and in the IH case by maximizing the $\bar{\nu_\mu}$ runtime.

 The impact of the $\delta_\text{CP}$ parameter also seems to be inverted when one moves from NH to IH.
 This can be seen from the $\delta_\text{CP}=0,\pi/2$ contours in Fig.~\ref{fig_2}.
-In NH the best sensitivity is found along the CP conserving curve, whereas in IH it is along the maximally CP violating curve.